vlfeat/matconvnet/doc/site/docs/install.md

 At this point MatConvNet should start compiling.
 If all goes well, you are ready to use the library.
-If not, you can try debugging the problem by running the complation script again in verbose mode:
+If not, you can try debugging the problem by running the compilation script again in verbose mode:

     > vl_compilenn('verbose', 1)